jrojas7/Test_Project/README.md

 2. Verify that it is possible to buy a product in the http://automationpractice.com/index.php site.
 3. Verify that the email michael.lawson@reqres.in is in page 2 in https://reqres.in/ using GET https://reqres.in/api/users?page=2.

-There is nothing wrong with creating our own framework, an example of that could be Java + Selenium + Test NG (it takes you more time), and use Postman for the API test case, but writing them on Serenity framework reduce the amount of work, you just need to add the dependencies needed in the POM file.
+There is nothing wrong with creating our own framework, an example of that could be Java + Selenium + Test NG, and use Rest Assured or Postman for the API test case (it could take you a little more time), but writing them on Serenity framework reduce the amount of work, you just need to add the dependencies needed in the POM file.

 As a framework, Serenity give us the following advantages:
 - UI testing with Selenium.